Skip to main content

 Frequently Asked Questions

-Yars Rising is a platformer game.
+Yars Rising is a platformer game with anime and science fiction themes.

 Yars Rising is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.